yuta1438/AKROS_bridge/mbed/README.md

-This repo is for mbed files using gcc4mbed
+This repo is mbed files using gcc4mbed